Lošinj: Geography

 Lošinj is part of the Cres-Lošinj archipelago.
 The Cres-Lošinj archipelago includes the two major islands Cres and Lošinj, some minor islands Unije, Ilovik, Susak, Vele Srakane, Male Srakane and a number of uninhabited small islets and outcrops.
 Cres is the largest by area, followed by Lošinj.
 Cres and Lošinj are connected by a small bridge at the town of Osor on Cres.
 The highest elevations are the mountains Televrin (also called Osoršćica) at 588 m and Sv.
 Nikola (also called Sv.
 Mikul) at 557 m.
 The towns of Nerezine and Sveti Jakov lie at their base.
 The island bedrock is formed predominantly of chalk limestone and dolomite rocks.
 There are sand deposits in the western part of the Kurila peninsula.

 Lošinj is the 11th largest Adriatic island by area, 33 km long, with the width varying from 4.75 km in the north and middle of the island, to 0.25 km near the town of Mali Lošinj.
 The total coastline of the island is 112.7 km.

+Climate

+The island has a mild climate and evergreen vegetation (like myrtle, holm oak, and laurel).
+Veli Lošinj, Čikat and the south-west facing shores are ringed by pine forests, while the highest elevations in the north of the island have more sparse vegetation.